jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * As you cover material (daily/weekly) you add it to the question pool (flag it)
 * The "practice simulations" are very low quality; stick to Rx/Kaplan/UWorld
-* Use the keyboard shortcuts (when you're doing a quiz, there's a little laptop icon on the bottom right)
+* Learn the keyboard shortcuts (when you're doing a quiz, there's a little laptop icon on the bottom right)
-* Anki is a similar and better tool for its design and feedback metrics, but Firecracker is better overall for medical students because it is prepopulated saving you hundreds of hours of reinventing the wheel by making your own cards or hassling with those from others.
+* [Anki] is a similar and better tool for its design and feedback metrics, but Firecracker is better overall for medical students because it is prepopulated saving you hundreds of hours of reinventing the wheel by making your own cards or hassling with those from others.